TheAus10/Memory-Game/README.md

 # Memory-Game

-*app is currently in review for the Google Play Store
+*The app is available for download in the [Google Play Store](https://play.google.com/store/apps/details?id=aus10.games.memorygame).*

 ### Overview
 This application was developed using Android Studio and Google's Firebase.